philippewanuty/EnglishStudy/Music/Touch the Heaven.md

 -Jogar meus medos no vento

 I am desperate for a touch of heaven
--Estou desesperado pelo toque do cÈu
+-Estou desesperado pelo toque do c–∂u